-Several general principles are important for effective management of intellectual property (“IP”) rights in Germany and the EU.
+Several general principles are important for effective management of intellectual property (“IP”) rights in the EU.
 First, it is important to have an overall strategy to protect your IP.
-Second, IP is protected differently in the EU than in the United States.
-Third, rights must be registered and enforced in the EU under local laws.
-Your U.S. trademark and patent registrations will not protect you in the EU.
+Second, IP may be protected differently in the EU than in the United States.
+Third, rights must be registered and enforced in the EU, under local laws.
+For example, your U.S. trademark and patent registrations will not protect you in the EU.
 There is no such thing as an “international copyright” that will automatically protect an author’s writings throughout the entire world.
-Protection against unauthorized use in a particular country depends on the national laws of that country.
+Protection against unauthorized use in a particular country depends, basically, on the national laws of that country.
 However, most countries do offer copyright protection to foreign works under certain conditions, and these conditions have been greatly simplified by international copyright treaties and conventions.

 It is always advisable to conduct due diligence on potential partners.
-Negotiate from the position of your partner and give your partner clear incentives to honor the contract.
 A good partner is an important ally in protecting IP rights.
 Consider carefully, however, whether to permit your partner to register your IP rights on your behalf.
 Doing so may create a risk that your partner will list itself as the IP owner and fail to transfer the rights should the partnership end.
 Keep an eye on your cost structure and reduce the margins (and the incentive) of would-be bad actors.
 Projects and sales in the EU require constant attention.
 Work with legal counsel familiar with EU laws to create a solid contract that includes non-compete clauses, and confidentiality/non-disclosure provisions.

 It is also recommended that small and medium-size companies understand the importance of working together with trade associations and organizations to support efforts to protect IP and stop counterfeiting.
 There are a number of these organizations, both EU or U.S.-based.
 These include: